- Majors & Degrees

-We are accepting applications for the spring 2015 MSN-NP program.
-The spring 2015 application deadline is September 30, 2014.
+We are accepting applications for the fall 2015 MSN-NP program.
+The fall 2015 application deadline is March 1, 2015.
 We encourage students to apply and submit all supporting documents as soon as possible as space is limited.

 The Master of Science in Nursing - Nurse Practitioner program (MSN-NP) at Saint Louis University School of Nursing prepares RN's as leaders in the role of the nurse practitioner through comprehensive coursework and practical experience in clinical settings.

 A variety of specialties and role preparations are offered to meet the demands of today's healthcare providers and patient care needs.
 An educator option is also available to those who plan to become involved in nursing education.
 Students who choose the Educator Option will take three additional courses focusing on theory and practicum experience in nursing education.
 An additional three credit Education course may be added so that the student may apply for the NLN Nurse Educator certificate.

 The MSN-NP program offers the flexibility that most working RN's require.
 All program specialties and options are offered completely online.
 The program requirements range from 37-45 credit hours of course work.
 Individualized full and part-time curriculum plans are possible.

 Programs for several options and specialty areas are offered completely online.
 Unique features of this program include:

 - All courses and degree programs offered online.